Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 - A.8.1.c) The render distance is not set to above 32 if you are playing in 1.8-1.14.4.
 - A.8.1.d) The render distance is not set to above 16 if you are playing in 1.7-1.7.10.
 - A.8.1.e) The render distance is not set to any value besides 2, 4, 8, or 16 if you are playing in 1.0-1.6.4.
-- A.8.1.f) Dynamic FOV must be kept on.
+- A.8.1.f) Dynamic FOV must be kept on except under the same restrictions as Extra Options as defined in A.8.12.
 - A.8.1.g) Chunk Loading is kept as Default.
 - A.8.1.h) Dynamic lights must be kept off.
 \